-Secondly, I believe that any continuing relationship -- and I believe it is a continuing one -- must be based upon patience.
-I do not for one moment believe that the Jewish community is monolithic any more than the Christian community is, nor do I expect that Jewish people are going to wrap their arms en masse around conservative Christian leaders and Christian laypeople, because [00:23:00] we have not come to the point where we are suddenly, and I rather suspect they will be our children who really know the wholesomeness of this relationship more so than we.
-I'm only here to tell you that, speaking for myself and thousands like myself, we have made a commitment, and no amount of malignity from inside your camp or ours is going to break that commitment.
-It is not based upon ulterior motives, it is not based upon the necessity of the Jewish gathering in Israel to set the stage for the second coming of our messiah.
-I will just say in one statement that as I interpret scripture there is no such necessity, there is no such requirement for Jewish occupation or the building of a temple or any other happening in Israel or anywhere else, before we experience the second advent of our messiah.
+Secondly I believe that any continuing relationship, and I believe it is a continuing one, must be based on patience.
+I do not for one moment believe that the Jewish community is monolithic any more than the Christian one is.
+Nor do I expect that Jewish people are going to wrap their arms en masse around conservative Christian leaders and conservative Christian lay people.
+Because we have not come to the point we are suddenly, and I rather suspect that it will be our children who really know the wholesomeness of this relationship more so than we.

+I am only here to tell you that, speaking for myself and thousands like myself, we have made a commitment.
+And no amount of malignity, from inside your camp or ours, is going to break that commitment.
+It is not based on ulterior motives.
+It is not based upon the necessity of the Jewish gathering in Israel to set the stage for the second coming of our Messiah.
+I will just say in one statement that as I interpret Scripture there is no such necessity, there is no such requirement for Jewish occupation or the building of a temple or any other happening in Israel or anywhere else for we to experience the second advent of our Messiah.
+My commitment, like the commitment of most of the conservative Christian Church in this country that I dialogue with is based upon number one, a belief in the Abrahamic covenant, that God deals with nations in relation to how those nations deal with the apple of God's eye.
+We believe in the chosenness of the Jewish people, and we believe that what God told Abraham is as binding and as true today as when he said it 4,000 years.
+"I will bless them that bless thee, and curse them that curseth thee."